sarahmass/dataScienceCoursera/gettingCleaningdata/ReadMe.md

 The metric data collected for each subject for each activity have the 561 row names found in the feature.txt file in the UCI HAR Dataset Directory.
 The metric variables are described in the feature_info.txt file.

-## Getting and Cleaning the Data:
+### Getting and Cleaning the Data:

 The raw data as described above will be cleaned as described in the Purpose section.
-I have included a [CodeBook.md]({add link}) to detail my process, the code in [run_analysis.R]({add link}), and the two data sets in {fill in the file names and links here}.
+I have included a [CodeBook.md]({add link}) to detail my process, the code in [run_analysis.R](https://github.com/sarahmass/dataScienceCoursera/blob/main/gettingCleaningdata/run_analysis.R), and the two data sets in [subActivity_all.csv](https://github.com/sarahmass/dataScienceCoursera/blob/main/gettingCleaningdata/subActivity_all.csv) and [SubActivity_means.csv](https://github.com/sarahmass/dataScienceCoursera/blob/main/gettingCleaningdata/SubActivity_means.csv).